saezlab/PHONEMeS/1_installation.md

 title: Installation
 ---

-# PHONEMeS-ILP
+# PHONEMeS
-For the installation of the most recent ILP implementation of PHONEMeS the user can do this directly from GitHub by using the [devtools](https://www.r-project.org/nosvn/pandoc/devtools.html) package:
+For the installation of the most recent implementation of PHONEMeS the user can do this directly from GitHub by using the [devtools](https://www.r-project.org/nosvn/pandoc/devtools.html) package:

 ```R
 # Install PHONEMeS from Github using devtools